Fabulous Bass Fly

 program, Flip Pallot proved that Huites' bass might assault a fly even better than the

 traditional plugs used by baitcasting anglers.
+"This might be the finest

 bass fishing show ever shot using fly rods instead of plug rods," offered Pallot.